Mendocino Farms: History

 The first restaurant was opened in 2005, by the couple Mario Del Pero and Ellen Chen-Del Pero.
 Del Pero grew up in Marysville, California, where his father owned a century-old meat company.
 After graduating from USC, he decided to start his own food concept.
 After interviewing people in the industry, Del Pero started working at Sharkeez in Newport Beach, California, which was founded by his best friend's father.
 In 1998, he then opened Skew's, a teriyaki restaurant.
 After growing it to three locations, Del Pero and his wife sold it in 2001 and used the assets to create Mendocino Farms.
 The first location was in an unpopular 900 sqft area below the Museum of Contemporary Art, Los Angeles.
-Starbucks, the previous owner of the property, had bailed the location.
+Starbucks, the previous owner of the property, had bailed on the location.

 In 2010, the company made a deal with the firm L Catterton to help with expansion.
 It then became an important investor.
 Whole Foods Market made a minor investment in the restaurant as well, and the first Mendocino Farms inside a Whole Foods opened in 2016, although Chen-Del Pero stated that they were strategically choosing locations.
 TPG Inc. bought a majority stake in the chain from Catterton in 2017.
 The former CEO of Yard House, Harald Herrmann, was appointed as CEO after the exchange.